HighGold is committed to protecting and benefitting the communities in which we operate

 President & CEO Darwin Green

 The HighGold team has a long history of responsible exploration in Alaska.
 Company President and CEO, Darwin Green was the recipient of the Commissioner’s Special Recognition Award for Project Excellence in Advanced Mineral Exploration (2008).
 The award, presented by Tom Irwin, Commissioner of the Alaska Department of Natural Resources, was created in recognition of “outstanding achievement in conducting a complex underground exploration program and for diligence, perseverance, and determination to do-it-right”

-HighGold Mining operates in Alaska, USA and Ontario, Canada.
+HighGold Mining operates in Alaska, USA.

 The Alaska Native village of Ninilchik (900 pop.) is the closest community to HighGold’s Johnson Tract project, located 40 miles on the opposite side of Cook Inlet.
 Anchorage (300,000 pop.), the closest city, is located 125 miles to the northeast.
 The Johnson Tract project is situated on lands owned by Cook Inlet Region Inc (CIRI), one of 12 land-based Alaska Native Regional Corporations created by the Alaska Native Claims Settlement Act of 1971.
 CIRI is owned by approximately 9,000 shareholders of Alaska Native decent.

 HighGold prioritizes environment, social responsibility and good governance (ESG) at every level of the Company.

 The Technical and Sustainability committee established by the Board of Directors will define and oversee these aspects of the Company to ensure we are meeting our commitments with actions.
 The committee benefits from members with broad knowldege and experience in ESG matters.